vicalloy/outline-docker-compose/README.md

 1. A simple make and bash script to help you generate all the conf required.
 1. A docker-compose to run your service.
-1. Use [MinIO](https://github.com/minio/minio) instead of AWS S3, so that everything is really self-hosted.
 1. A [OIDC server](https://github.com/vicalloy/oidc-server) to manage users, no need to login via Slack or Google.

 ## How to use